-Nature of the transaction Value of Outstanding balance Provisions for impairment Expense recognised for \$ '000 Ref transactions during year (incl. loans and commitments) Terms and conditions of receivables outstanding impairment of receivables 2019 Supply and Service of Council vehicles 1 662 - - - < Enter Description > 2018 Supply and Service of Council vehicles 1 709 - - - < Enter Description >
+Nature of the transaction Value of transactions Outstanding balance (incl. loans and Provisions for impairment of receivables Expense recognised for impairment

+\$ '000 Ref during year commitments) Terms and conditions outstanding of receivables

+2019

+Supply and Service of Council vehicles 1 662 -

+< Enter Description >

+2018

+Supply and Service of Council vehicles 1 709

+< Enter Description >

-1 Council purchased vehicles during the year from a company which has a member of Council's KMP as a director.
+Council purchased vehicles during the year from a company which has a member of Council's KMP as a director.
 The contract of supply of Council vehicles was awarded through a competitive tender process.
 Amounts were due payable under normal payment terms following procurement processes.